 What to look for in travel insurance?

 Travel insurance is considered a safety net when abroad.
-A decent travel insurance policy must cover you for medical and health issues, cover for an injury or unfortunate illness in abroad, 24/7 emergency service and help as well as personal liability cover if in case you’re sued for causing an injury or damaging property.
+A decent travel insurance policy must cover you for medical and health issues, cover for an injury or unfortunate illness abroad, 24/7 emergency service and help as well as personal liability cover if in case you’re sued for causing an injury or damaging tom someone's property.

 Other aspects to consider when buying travel insurance are, the value of your lost luggage or stolen possessions cover?

 What’s the maximum you can claim for on a sole piece of your inventory?